FiniteMonkeys/UpsideDownLEDs/README.md

 (I'm not including the secret values here or in the file in Github, and you shouldn't either.)

 There are two flavors of API that can be used.
-I'll use the search API as a one-off to test access to the Twitter API, and the streaming API to actually listen for messages to display.
+I used the search API as a one-off to test access to the Twitter API, and the streaming API to actually listen for messages to display.

 #### Search API